On the weighted Wiener-L\'evy theorem: analogue on Euclidean space, strong converse on LCA group and applications to modulation spaces: Introduction

 \subsection{Further remarks}

-\begin{remark} These definitions are independent of the choice of the window $\phi$, in the sense that different window functions yield equivalent modulation space norms (cf. \cite[Proposition 11.3.2 (c), p.233]{MR1843717}) and equivalent Wiener amalgam space norms. \end{remark}
+The proposed weights in our main results are worthy of multiple comments and naturally prompt interesting open questions.

-\begin{remark} \begin{enumerate} \item In recent literature, a weight $\omega$ is admissible if it satisfies the \emph{Gelfand-Raikov-Shilov (GRS) condition} Note that all weights which satisfy BD-condition also satisfies GRS-condition.
+\begin{remark} In recent literature, a weight $\omega$ is admissible if it satisfies the \emph{Gelfand-Raikov-Shilov (GRS) condition} Note that all weights which satisfy BD-condition also satisfies GRS-condition.
 But the converse is not true.
-For example, if $\displaystyle \omega(x)=e^\frac{|x|}{\log(e+|x|)}$ for $x\in\mathbb{R}$, then it satisfies GRS-condition but not BD-condition.
+For example, if $\displaystyle \omega(x)=e^\frac{|x|}{\log(e+|x|)}$ for $x\in\mathbb{R}$, then it satisfies GRS-condition but not BD-condition. \end{remark}

-\item Here we consider admissible weights to satisfy BD-condition because Domar \cite{domar} showed that the algebra $A^1_\omega(\Gamma)$ contains functions with compact support if and only if $\omega$ satisfies BD-condition, and this fact is required in our proofs.
-We do not know whether we can replace BD-condition with GRS-condition here.
+\begin{remark} The weighted analogues of Wiener's theorem for $G=\mathbb{Z}^d$ has been established in \cite{Bhatt,BhDeDa,PAD} and the references therein.
+While the vector valued analogues in \cite{Bo,kb,kb2} for admissible weights with GRS-condition and not BD-condition.
+But, here we consider admissible weights to satisfy BD-condition because Domar \cite{domar} showed that the algebra $A^1_\omega(\Gamma)$ contains functions with compact support if and only if $\omega$ satisfies BD-condition, and this fact is required in our proofs.
+We do not know whether we can replace BD-condition with GRS-condition here. \end{remark}